-The accounting policies based on which the Financial Statements were drafted are in accordance with those used in the preparation of the Annual Financial Statements for the FY 2014, adjusted to the new Standards and revisions imposed by IFRS effective for fiscal years starting as at January 1st, 2016.
+The accounting policies based on which the Financial Statements were drafted are in accordance with those used in the significant to the consolidated financial statements are included in Note 2.2. preparation of the Annual Financial Statements for the FY 2014, adjusted to the new Standards and revisions imposed by IFRS effective for fiscal years starting as at January 1st, 2017.